Hillel-i-Python-Pro-i-2022-12-27/homework__kulyk__kyrylo__django/README.md

 ## 🐳Docker
 Use services in dockers.
 ### ▶️Run
-Make all actions needed for run homework from zero.
+Make all actions needed for run homework from zero,
+making migrate and generate 100 contacts
 ```shell
 make d-homework-i-run
 ```